malthe/chameleon/docs/reference.rst

 in further expressions.
 Likewise, if the expression evaluates to ``default``, then the variable has the value ``default``, and may be used as such in further expressions.

+You can define two different kinds of variables: *local* and *global*.
+When you define a local variable in a statement element, you can only use that variable in that element and the elements it contains.
+If you redefine a local variable in a contained element, the new definition hides the outer element's definition within the inner element.
+When you define a global variables, you can use it in any element processed after the defining element.
+If you redefine a global variable, you replace its definition for the rest of the template.

+To set the definition scope of a variable, use the keywords ``local`` or ``global`` in front of the assignment.
+The default setting is ``local``; thus, in practice, only the ``global`` keyword is used.

+.. note:: If you want to include a semicolon (";") in an expression, it
+          must be escaped by doubling it (";;") [1]_.

 Examples
 ~~~~~~~~